Ruddickmg/vault-kms-provider/documentation/src/configuration/vault.md

 #### Encryption

-You will need to enable the transit gateway in Vault in order to use it to encrypt/decrypt data for Kubernetes.
+Enable the transit gateway in Vault for encryption/decryption of data for Kubernetes.
 ```shell
 vault secrets enable transit
 ```

-Then create a policy granting the permissions to the KMS provider to encrypt/decrypt data.
+Create a policy granting the permissions to the KMS provider to encrypt/decrypt data.

 `./transit.hcl`
 ```hcl